lilpacy/gemini-paper-summarizer/README.md

   - Default: 15

 - `--suffix`: Optional.
 Add custom suffix to the output filename
-  - Useful for differentiating the output filename from the source PDF
+  - Useful for differentiating the output filename from the source filename

 - `--ccache`: Optional.
 Enable context caching
-  - Caches source PDF to reduce API usage costs
+  - Caches source file to reduce API usage costs
   - Currently disabled by default as it's not supported in Gemini 2.0 Flash

 - `--version`: Display version information